wxingw/Ansible---Cisco/002-linux/vsftpd/README.md

 ## License

-Specify your license here or indicate if the project is public domain.
+This project is available under the MIT License.

 ---